NEAT-RL/Policy-and-Feature-Extractor/README.md

 Feature Extractor is used for extracting useful NEAT Network parameters.
 The idea is to use the _temporary_ policy parameters from the Policy Extractor method to evolve NEAT networks and save the NEAT parameters.

+> N.B.
+Feature Extraction on complex Atari games can take a very long time.
+If you are using grid-solar, your request may be terminated by overusing the system resources.
+> It is recommended you run the Feature Extractor on a multicore system with many threads.
+I found that running feature extractor for 40-60 generation is enough.

 ### Policy Parameters
 A `PowerGradientPolicy` policy object is used for creating a policy.
 The policy's _neat_output_dim_ paramter needs to be defined.
 The _hidden_sizes_ parameter also needs to be defined.
 An example for the asteroids game is shown below:
 ```Python